How to Become a Psychologist

 Education Requirements to Become a Psychologist

-In order to earn a psychology license, use the title “psychologist,” and provide the full range of clinical psychological services, prospective professionals must earn a doctoral degree in counseling, clinical, or school psychology.
-For school psychologists, a specialist-level degree is considered the entry-level degree and is usually accepted for licensure to provide the full scope of professional services in schools or educational settings.
-An Educational Specialist (EdS) degree is an advanced degree that is beyond a master’s degree but typically requires less coursework than a doctoral degree.
+Prospective professionals must earn a doctoral degree in counseling, clinical, or school psychology in order to earn a psychology license, use the title “psychologist,” and provide the full range of clinical psychological services.
+For school psychologists, an Educational Specialist (EdS) degree is considered the entry-level degree and is accepted by most states for licensure to provide the full scope of professional services in schools or educational settings.
+An EdS is an advanced degree that is beyond a master’s degree but typically requires less coursework than a doctoral degree.

-Additionally, some states offer licenses for limited (usually supervised) psychology practice with a master’s degree in psychology.
-Because the requirements vary by state and practice area, the American Psychological Association (APA) recommends that students begin reviewing licensing laws in the state or territory where they intend to pursue licensure by their second year of study.
 State boards of psychology and local college psychology programs are great resources for finding further information on education requirements.
-If you are interested in more state-specific information about licensure, find your state(s) of residence or interest and read more in the psychology licensure requirements by state section above.
+If you are interested in more state-specific information about licensure, find your state(s) of residence or interest and read more in the psychology licensure requirements by state section.

 Experience Requirements for Psychologist Licensure and Certification

-Before receiving a psychologist license, candidates must complete an internship as well as at least one to two years of supervised, postdoctoral experience.
-Though experience requirements can vary by state, candidates for psychology licensure should plan to complete an internship during graduate study as well as at least one year of postdoctoral supervised professional experience, for a total of two years of clinical experience According to the APA, the average licensing requirement for psychologists is 2,000 hours of internship experience and 2,000 hours of postdoctoral experience, though some states require more.
+To qualify for a psychologist license, candidates must complete an internship and have at least one to two years of supervised, postdoctoral experience.
+According to the American Psychology Association (APA), the average licensing requirement for psychologists is 2,000 hours of internship experience and 2,000 hours of postdoctoral experience, though experience requirements vary by state.

 Licensing Exams for Earning a Psychologist License

-In all 50 US states, earning a passing score on the Examination for Professional Practice in Psychology (EPPP) is a requirement to qualify for a psychologist license.
-The EPPP is a standardized exam developed by the Association of State and Provincial Psychology Boards (ASPPB) that is used by state psychology licensing boards as one metric in the licensing process for measuring professional competency.
-Candidates take the exam after applying to the appropriate licensing board in their state or territory.
-They must earn a score of 500 or higher to pass.
+In all 50 US states and Washington DC, earning a passing score on the Examination for Professional Practice in Psychology (EPPP) is a requirement to qualify for a psychologist license.
+The EPPP is a standardized exam developed by the Association of State and Provincial Psychology Boards (ASPPB).
+State psychology licensing boards use a passing EPPP exam score as one measure of professional competency.
+Candidates take the exam after applying for licensure in their state or territory.
+A passing score is 500 or higher.

-State boards of psychology often require candidates to take additional examinations beyond the EPPP, such as jurisprudence exams specific to practice laws in the state and professional ethics examinations.
-Information on the exams required for pursuing a psychology license can be obtained through the state licensing authority or from a local accredited college psychology program.
+State boards of psychology often require candidates to take additional examinations beyond the EPPP, such as professional ethics examinations or jurisprudence exams.
+For information on the exams required to pursue a psychology license, reach out to your state’s licensing authority or local accredited college psychology program.